Study of the strong interaction among hadrons with correlations at the LHC: Methodology

 where $r_0$ is the radius parameter that defines the size of the source.
 The effective range approximation is used to define the complex scattering amplitude as

 with $S$ the total spin of the particle pair, and $f_0^S$ and $d_0^S$ the scattering length and the effective range, respectively.
 The correlation function for uncharged particles becomes then

-where $F_1(2\ks r_0)$ and $F_2(2\ks r_0)$ are analytical functions which result from the Gaussian source approximation, and $\rho_S$ is the pair fraction that is emitted into the spin state S.\\ Since the LL approach is based on the effective range expansion it presents limitations for small systems, because it does not account for the details of the wave function at small distances where the effect of the strong potential is more pronounced. \\ Such limitations motivated the development of the \textbf{C}orrelation \textbf{A}nalysis \textbf{T}ool using the \textbf{S}chrödinger equation" (CATS) framework~\cite{Mihaylov:2018rva}, which provides a numerical recipe for the calculation of the exact solution of the two-body non relativistic \textbf{S}chrödinger equation given a local interaction potential.
+where $F_1(2\ks r_0)$ and $F_2(2\ks r_0)$ are analytical functions which result from the Gaussian source approximation, and $\rho_S$ is the pair fraction that is emitted into the spin state S.\\ Since the LL approach is based on the effective range expansion it presents limitations for small systems, because it does not account for the details of the wave function at small distances where the effect of the strong potential is more pronounced. \\ Such limitations motivated the development of the \textbf{C}orrelation \textbf{A}nalysis \textbf{T}ool using the \textbf{S}chrödinger equation" (CATS) framework~\cite{Mihaylov:2018rva}, which provides a numerical recipe for the calculation of the exact solution of the two-body non--relativistic \textbf{S}chrödinger equation given a local interaction potential.
 The resulting relative wave function combined with a parametrization of the source makes it possible to compute predictions for the different correlation functions by means of Eq.~\ref{eq:KooninPratt}.
 The CATS framework is able to account for both short range potentials and the Coulomb long range interaction, as well as different parametrizations of the source function beyond the Gaussian approximation.
-Moreover the LL model is also implemented in CATS, using the the scattering length $f_0^S$ and the effective range $d_0^S$ as inputs for the description of the interaction.
+Moreover the LL model is also implemented in CATS, using the the scattering length $f_0^S$ and the effective range $d_0^S$ as input for the description of the interaction.

 The features of the interaction are mapped into the corresponding correlation function.
 In particular, the effects of the final-state interactions are more evident in the correlation function at small \ks values.
 A repulsive interaction, with positive values of the local potentials will imply a correlation function with values between 0 and 1.
 For an attractive interaction instead, the resulting correlation function gets values above unity.
 This intuitive picture is modified, though, if the attraction is strong enough to accommodate the presence of a bound state.
-In this case a depletion in the values of the correlation function can be seen, depending on the binding energy.
+In this case a depletion in the values of the correlation function can be seen, depending on the binding energy (BE)~\cite{Morita:2019rph}.
+This depletion is due to the fact that the pairs that form the bound state are lost to the correlation, since they result into a different final state.